dharmjit/dharmjit/README.md

 ### 🤵 About Me:

 - 🔭 Software Engineer by profession.
-- 🌱 Working on Kubernetes and container technologies these days.
+- 🌱 Working on Kubernetes Platforms and container technologies these days.
 - 👯 An Open Source enthusiast.